kubeshop/botkube/cmd/cli/README.md

 ### Migration

-Once logged in, we create a pod in the same namespace as the Botkube instance that mounts the same secrets and config maps as the Botkube pod and generates and stores the entire configuration in a config map `botkube-migration`.
+Once user is logged in, Botkube CLI creates a Pod in the same namespace where Botkube resides.
+Then, it mounts the same Secrets and ConfigMaps as the Botkube Pod, and pulls entire configuration to a ConfigMap `botkube-config-exporter`.

 Once we have the configuration, we can turn it into a API call and create identical resources in Botkube Cloud.